shivanshdave/2020-432/classes/class03/README.md

 ## Key Materials

 - Today's slides are [available in PDF](https://github.com/THOMASELOVE/2020-432/blob/master/classes/class03/432_2020_slides03.pdf) and [R Markdown](https://github.com/THOMASELOVE/2020-432/blob/master/classes/class03/432_2020_slides03.Rmd) formats.
+    - We got through slide 54.
+We will resume with slide 55 on Thursday.
 - When available, an [audio recording of this class will appear on this Shared Drive](http://bit.ly/432-2020-audio).
 - Get help at any time by emailing **431-help at case dot edu**.
 - The main website for the course is https://github.com/THOMASELOVE/2020-432.